Free Things to do in Sydney

 Sydney is perhaps Australia’s most fortunate city as it is surrounded by natural splendour with the world’s most gorgeous harbour at its heart.
 On top of all this, Sydney has added Australia’s most famous landmarks, the Harbour Bridge and the Opera House.
 This would hardly seem to make Sydney an ideal home for Australia’s top museums and art galleries given there are so many other things to do.
 Yet it is.
 Many of Sydney’s museums and art galleries are free, or partially free, to get into.
 The Art Gallery of NSW (No.77) has established itself internationally with some major must-see exhibitions.
 The Museum of Contemporary Art (No.105) and Powerhouse Museum (No.60) are wonderful examples of how to make museums interesting, engaging and even fun (it does cost a few dollars to get into the Powerhouse, so we have cheated a bit with this entry, but it is well worth it).

 There are periodically free movies shown at Olympic Park every last Sunday of each month.
-You should find this and other free events and festivals from the links from the menu at the top of this page.

 The Rocks – The Rocks Discovery Museum